 Without effective communication, the "right things" simply won't get done successfully in the long run.
 Without effective communication, a manager can't build a motivational work climate.
 Without effective communication, there simply is no leadership.
-Most of the roles that managers have to perform absolutely require effective communication.
-Even though we have all grown up communicating, doing it successfully as a manager can require effort and practice.
-It is a process that can get off track in a number of places.
+Most of the roles managers have to perform absolutely require effective communication.
+Even though we have all grown up communicating, doing it successfully in a virtual environment takes effort and practice.
+It is a process that can go off track in a number of ways.